stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

     **Files are automatically purged from `$SCRATCH`** after an inactivity
     period:

-    - files that are not modified after 90 days are automatically deleted,
+    - files that are not modified after {{ purge_days }} days are automatically
+      deleted,
     - contents need to change for a file to be considered modified.
 The `touch` command does not modify file contents and thus does not extend a file's lifetime on the filesystem.